 Let plants dry off in a well-ventilated area to stop them from becoming waterlogged.
 Give them extra dunking love in hot weather and a little less frequently once the weather cools a little during fall and winter.

-There is the answer you’ve all been waiting for!
+So there is the answer you’ve all been waiting for!
 You won’t often see air plants making their home in pots.